What is Unity Catalog?

 2. Migrating tables and views managed in Hive metastore to Unity Catalog.

-3. Update queries and workflows to reference the new Unity Catalog tables instead of the old Hive metastore tables.
+3. Update queries and jobs to reference the new Unity Catalog tables instead of the old Hive metastore tables.

 The following can help you manage a migration: